StoqMA meets distribution testing: Preliminaries

 We then explain how to implement these oracles here in \Cref{remark:implement-dual-access}: \begin{remark}[Implementation of dual access model] The sample access oracle in \Cref{def:dual-access-model} could be implemented by running an independent copy of the circuit that generates the state $\ket{0}\ket{D_0}+\ket{1}\ket{D_1}$, and measuring all qubits on the computational basis.
-Meanwhile, the query access oracle is substantially an efficient evaluation algorithm corresponding to the (sub-)distributions $D_0,D_1$. \end{remark}
+Meanwhile, the query access oracle is substantially an efficient evaluation algorithm corresponding to the quotient $D_0(i)/D_1(i)$ for given index $i$. \end{remark}

-In \cite{CR14}, Cannonne and Rubinfeld show that approximating the total variation distance between two distributions within an additive error $\epsilon$ requires only $\Theta(1/\epsilon^2)$ oracle accesses (see Theorems 6 and 7 in \cite{CR14}).
+In \cite{CR14}, Canonne and Rubinfeld show that approximating the total variation distance between two distributions within an additive error $\epsilon$ requires only $\Theta(1/\epsilon^2)$ oracle accesses (see Theorems 6 and 7 in \cite{CR14}).
 However, suppose we allow to utilize only sample accesses.
 In that case, such a task requires $\Omega(N/\log N)$ samples even within constant accuracy (see Theorem 9 in~\cite{DKW18}), where $N$ is the dimension of distributions.